axlemn/plot-.xyz/README.md

 ---------------
 - run\_script.py manages most spawning of subprocesses.  update\_file(FILENAME) is the main function.
 - helper.py holds simple, universal functions/constants
+- temp.txt stores metadata, such as center of mass, which atoms are close to the center of mass, etc.
-- xyz\_to\_feff.py takes in the path to a .xyz file and some n, and prints a feff.inp file with the nth Ta atom as the absorbing atom (n is zero-indexed).
+- xyz\_to\_feff.py takes in the path to a .xyz file and some n, and prints a feff.inp file with the nth Ta atom as the absorbing atom.  n is zero-indexed.
 - ifeffit\_script.ps takes a directory name, and uses all feff####.dat produced by feff in the directory to write a file containing chi(k) data.
 - matplotlib\_script.py averages chi(k) files, and controls what matplotlib will eventually plot.
 - chir.ps converts chi.k files to chi.r files.
 Called by the matplotlib\_script.